Dorothy Stoneman, Founder and CEO

 - 1996, awarded a MacArthur “Genius” Fellowship.

-Stoneman has a bachelor’s degree in history and science from Harvard University, a master’s degree in early childhood education, and a doctorate of humane letters from Bank Street College of Education.
-She is married to John Bell, vice president of training and leadership development at YouthBuild USA.
-They live in Massachusetts and have two children and 13 godchildren.
+Stoneman has a bachelor’s degree in history and science from Harvard University, a master’s degree in early childhood education and a doctorate of humane letters from Bank Street College of Education.
+She has been married since 1974 to John Bell, vice president of leadership development at YouthBuild USA.
+They currently live in Massachusetts and have two children and 13 godchildren.